 What counts as First Year Writing Intensive?
 UWRT 150, ISTE 150, and Honors 150 all count as FYW WI.
 AP Language and Composition counts, and some First Year Writing courses at other schools may count.

 If I'm a returning or transfer student, can I take FYW?
 UWRT 150 sections 50 and above are typically reserved for non-first year students.

 Are there are supported sections of UWRT 150?
 There are sections supported by captionists, interpreters or note takers.
 There are NTID sections with direct instruction in ASL.

 General Education Writing Intensive (GE-WI)

-General Education Writing Intensive courses are located throughout the curriculum and use writing as a way to engage students in course content.
-General Education WI courses reinforce and expand upon the knowledge and practices introduced in First Year Writing.
+There are many General Education Writing Intensive (GE-WI) courses that may be integrated into course requirements for students at RIT.
+GE-WI courses are located throughout the curriculum and, building on the concepts introduced in the first year, use writing as a way to further engage students with content in a wide variety of academic discourses.
 In General Education Writing Intensive courses, students are introduced to and practice reading, writing, and revising written forms common to the various disciplinary contexts of General Education "Perspective," "Immersion" and elective courses.

 Program Writing Intensive (PR WI)